byarmis/mpi3/USB_DAC_TROUBLESHOOTING.md

 I also found using a USB DAC/amp that costs 10x more than the thing driving it mildly amusing.

-~~Unfortunately, the AudioQuest DragonFly Black does *not* work with the Raspberry Pi Zero.~~  Acceptably, `pulseaudio` has to be installed for it to be detected and be properly used by `speaker-test`.
+Acceptably, `pulseaudio` has to be installed for it to be detected and be properly used by `speaker-test`.
 After installing it and attempting to play music (either through `mpg123` or `speaker-test`) resulted in no sound.
-Turning the volume all the way up made the white noise faintly audible, indicating that some communication was going on, but no audio came out.
+Turning the volume all the way up made white noise faintly audible, indicating that some communication was going on, but no audio came out.

 I did confirm that both the headphones I was using as well as the DragonFly Black worked and worked with Linux (Ubuntu 16.10).